 As in any case for an outdoor kitchen too, wood needs to be picked carefully.
 The time it was seasoned, it’s wetness, and type of wood are going to be very important.

 For outdoors my favorite type of wood is glulam (glued wood).
 Even though wood, in general, has good features, this material features are simply outstanding!
-This super-wood has super-strength, super-resistance to mold and insects, high thermal isolation (so it is not going to get so hot in the sun) and it looks better than nature (I’m sorry trees, but knots rather take from that add to your beauty).
+This super-wood has super-strength, super-resistance to mold and insects, high thermal isolation (so it is not going to get so hot in the sun), and, to me, wood looks better without knots.

 If you do not have access to this high-tech material (better double-check, as it is awesome) there are other types of wood to choose from.
 A lot of people work with fence-wood.
 As it was already created for outdoors it can do the job on your outdoor kitchen veneer and cabinets as well.